pledbrook/lazybones/README.md

 1. Fork this repo, add your template source to src/templates and submit a pull request
-2. Keep the source in your own repository, build a zip package for the template, publish it to BinTray and finally send a link request to the pledbrook/lazybones-templates repository
+2. Keep the source in your own repository, build a zip package for the template, publish it to Bintray and finally send a link request to the pledbrook/lazybones-templates repository

 The second option, a binary contribution, is currently the preferred one.